 - Save time and money on medical care

 As a result, many doctors are now “prescribing” pre-rehab before surgery for their patients.

 Often before surgery, the region to be operated on is weak, tight and swollen.
 Physical therapy can help improve blood circulation to the area for increased mobility and pain relief.
 It also helps minimize compensatory movements.
 Being in the best of health goes a long way to postoperative recovery.
 Simple guidelines of rehab before surgery include:

 - Beginning the pre-rehab program around six weeks before surgery

 - A slow progression to avoid aggravating the existing problem

 - Meeting prerequisites, such as being able to climb stairs

 Pre-surgical rehab is comprehensive.
 You may be instructed on how to use an assistive device, get in/out of a chair or bed after surgery and instructed in a home exercise program.
 Rehab before surgery benefits those having neck and back surgery, arthroscopic knee surgery, joint replacements and rotator cuff repairs.
 Just about any type of surgery has benefits with pre surgical rehab.

 Having surgery and wondering whether or not you’re a good candidate for rehab before surgery?
-Contact Us Today at Lillington, NC Center, and we’ll schedule a one-on-one consultation with a comprehensive evaluation.
+Contact Us TODAY at Total Body Therapy & Wellness in Lillington, NC, and we’ll schedule a one-on-one consultation with a comprehensive evaluation.
 If you’re a good candidate for it, we’ll work with your doctor and physician to come up with the best course of prehab therapy for your specific needs.
 The road to recovery doesn’t have to wait until after surgery.